yxzhanggg/yxzhanggg.github.io/C.md

 // Relations between get/put|c/char
 #define getchar() getc(stdin)
 #define putchar(c) putc((c), stdout)

-int ferror(FILE *fp)
+exit(0); // Equivalent return 0; calls fclose for each open output file, to flush out any buffered output. int ferror(FILE *fp); // File error: return non-zero of file fp when error int feof(FILE *fp);   // analogy above

+char *fgets(char *line, int maxline, FILE *fp) // Returns line or NULL int fputs(char *line, FILE *fp); // Return non-negative or EOF gets; // Deletes the terminating '\n', Same above but from stdin puts; // Adds the terminating '\n'
 ```

 Thanks Brian Kernighan and Dennis Ritchie for the "The C Programming Language"!
-The book is at an introductory level but some basic knowledge about discrete math, Linux, and computer system are required.
+The book is at an introductory level but some basic knowledge about discrete math, Linux, and computer system are required, but it indeed provides concise information for learning C language.